 Ten would do, I guess, but twenty would be more consistent with a developing trend which that suit will probably hasten in Springfield, a trend which will someday give the capital city a city council of 50,000 members or so.
 The exact number, of course, will be limited by how many free parking spaces can be found within a half-block of the municipal building or however many adults of voting age may still be living here.

 The case for such a carnival-like expansion is implicit in the proposals for a new city government.
 Whatever its ultimate form, that new government will make race an explicit criterion for representation.
-The gerrymandering of ward boundaries under the various proposed plans are intended to concentrate the black vote in effective ward majorities to guarantee election of a black alderman from at least one ward.
+The gerrymandering of ward boundaries under the various proposed plans are intended to concentrate the black vote in effective ward majorities to guarantee election of a black alderperson from at least one ward.
 (Gerrymandering maps?
 Race-based quotos?
 In the federal courts, two wrongs often make a right.)

 Whatever disappointments may ensue in the new black wards, the official endorsement of race as a qualification for municipal office is an awkward precedent.
 M. A. Miller put the question nicely in an exasperated letter to the State Journal-Register several weeks ago.
 “Judge Harold Baker seems to say that the only way one can be represented is by one’s own sort,” she wrote.
 She proceeded, with more rigorous attention to cause-and-effect than did the judge, to insist on a tongue-in- cheek remedy: half of all elected city posts should be reserved for women.

 For example, the present city council was widely described as an unchanging, unchangeable bastion of the white establishment.
 That same council is historically unique for the appearance on it of ethnic minorities (Italian-Americans, foreign-born) and religious groups (Roman Catholics) who were themselves victims of political discrimination not many years past.
-Those hapless servants might even be offered as evidence of admittedly slow (it took exactly fifty years for the first Italian to win a seat on the council) but steady opening of the local electoral process.
+Those hapless servants might even be offered as evidence of admittedly slow (it took exactly fifty years for the first Italian American to win a seat on the council) but steady opening of the local electoral process.
 That point is largely irrelevant in the face of the plaintiffs’ impatience.

 These particular white men share my gender and my skin color, but they differ from me in every other crucial respect, from religion and neighborhood to school background and political preoccupations.
 True, the council in recent years (acting principally through the mayor’s office) has built new streets and sidewalks in my neighborhood, also installing new streetlights, parks, and tennis courts, but then I live in Pioneer Park where most of my neighbors are black, so I can hardly explain their generosity in terms of white solidarity.

-On issues of relevance beyond my block, furthermore, I am unlikely to find a sympathetic ear at city hall, no matter what color it is.
+On issues of relevance beyond my block, furthermore, I am unlikely to find a sympathetic ear at city hall, no matter what color that ear might be.
 I am an environmentalist the way some people are black.
 The council’s repeated failures over the years to deal constructively with such issues as recycling, energy efficiency, land use, municipal forestry, burning bans, and the like has left me despairing.
 Springfield city councils in general represent no one especially well except perhaps the business community.
 Of course they do not represent the interests of poor blacks.
 They don’t represent poor whites either.
 Or feminists.
 Or environmentalists.
 To the extent that holders of such minority views are submerged by the present at-large system of voting, they all may be said to be disenfranchised.